RCS SPOTLIGHT

 Bottom line: If you focus on improving your email marketing deliverability, you can increase the likelihood of your emails landing in your subscribers' primary inbox.

-You've put a lot of time and energy into building a quality subscriber list and refining your strategy to engage those subscribers effectively.
+You've invested a significant amount of time and energy into building a high-quality subscriber list and refining your strategy to effectively engage those subscribers.
 But if your emails don't reach their intended destination, your efforts won't be as successful.

 When you have low email deliverability rates, your subscribers can't click and convert from your emails, which can impact your program's overall ROI.